LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/form-message-template.md

 [Messages for Business Forms](https://register.apple.com/resources/messages/msp-rest-api/type-interactive#form-message) allow you to create rich, multi-page interactive flows for users on iOS and iPadOS devices using a single JSON payload.
 This allows brands to collect large amounts of information from customers using a seamless interface that is contained within the Apple Messaging Interface.
 This can allow for a wide range of interactivity without requiring the consumer to leave the conversation.

 Sending the structured content templates (body and metadata) explained in this document will allow you to send Business Forms to the consumer device.

+For instructions on how to send structured content with metadata in Conversational Builder, please follow the steps [here.](https://developers.liveperson.com/conversation-builder-interactions-code.html#updating-conversation-metadata)

 Below is an image of a Business Forms: